awestgategit/Modern/README.md

 # Modern
-A game I made my freshman year about orbiting squares.
+A small game I made my freshman year about squares that orbit eachother.

+WASD to change orbits
+LEFT/RIGHT to change direction.